Force over Distance: Chapter 39

 Young nodded.
 He watched her follow Wray and Scott out of the room.

 “We on Rush detail?”
-Greer asked, one the door had shut again.
+Greer asked, once the door had shut.

-“No,” Young said, despite the fact that the answer to that one was definitely a ‘yes.’
+“No,” Young said, even though the answer was definitely ‘yes.’
 He moved to the table and dropped into a seat.
 “But he does like the two of you.”

 Greer shrugged.
 James had her game face on, but, even so, he caught a flicker of surprise.

 “If anything takes me out,” Young said, “even temporarily, he’s gonna need more help.
 A lot more.
 So, if I’m in trouble—ideally the pair of you will stick with him.
-And if Telford makes that hard—well, do it anyway.
+If Telford makes that hard—do it anyway.
 Involve Wray.
 Involve TJ.
 Invoke Jackson.
-If I live through whatever it is, I’ll back you.
-If the situation escalates here and outside help is needed, use the stones.
-Go to Jackson.”
+If I live through whatever it is, I’ll back you.”

 “He was okay when you were down after the seed ship mission,” Greer pointed out.
-“Had a rough few hours when he couldn’t speak English, but other than that he did just fine.”
+“Had a rough few hours where he couldn’t speak English, but other than that he did just fine.”

-“Yeah,” Young said, absently eyeing the rock solid block he’d had in place for weeks between Rush and the ship.
+“Yeah,” Young said, eyeing the rock solid block he’d had in place for weeks between Rush and the ship.
 It wasn’t costing detectable energy to maintain.
-He wasn’t sure it would vanish if he was out of commission.
+He wasn’t sure it’d vanish if he went out of commission.
 “I don’t think he’ll power through like that again.”

 Young shot Greer a knowing look.
 “Does he.”